-a) 2.5 HA of agricultural land east of Aspall Road is allocated for development subject to the successful development of the sites allocated in policies DEB 3 & 4, the actual scale of those developments and the scale of windfall sites that come forward.
-If developed this site has the potential to deliver 37-87 new homes.
-The actual number of homes to be built must be subject to a detailed site assessment based on the policies of this NP and MSDC emerging Local Plan.
+2.5 Ha of agricultural land east of Aspall Road is allocated for development.
+This site is identified as DEB 5 on the Proposals Map.
+The site has the potential to deliver an estimated 37 - 87 new homes.
+The actual number of homes to be built must be subject to a detailed site assessment based on the relevant policies in the development plan.